Learning to Localize Reference Trajectories in Image-Space for Visual Navigation: Related Work

 The field of learned visual geometry is related to visual navigation through a shared need for spatial understanding from images.
 In this domain, recent models achieve remarkable geometric understanding from images.
 DUSt3R~\cite{wang2024dust3r} recovers dense pointmaps from image pairs without calibration, MASt3R~\cite{leroy2024mast3r} augments this with dense local features and a matching loss for robust correspondences under extreme viewpoint changes, VGGT~\cite{wang2025vggt} extends to joint pose and geometry estimation, and Depth~Anything~3~\cite{lin2025depth} unifies multi-view depth and pose estimation through a depth-ray representation with a plain DINOv2 backbone.

 These methods are primarily designed for 3D reconstruction and mapping rather than online robot control, and have not yet been adapted into real-time navigation policies.
+We found that applying these state-of-the-art reconstruction models to our evaluation trajectories (see Fig.~\ref{fig:realworld_setup}) often yielded inconsistent poses or failed reconstructions.
 We suspect that solving the full 3D reconstruction problem, which prioritizes global metric accuracy, is computationally heavier and likely harder than the task of relative trajectory localization required for navigation.
-We found that applying these state-of-the-art reconstruction models to our evaluation trajectories (see Fig.~\ref{fig:realworld_setup}) often yielded inconsistent poses or failed reconstructions.
-We provide examples in Appendix~\ref{s_sec:vggt_study}. \methodname{} addresses this by learning a representation explicitly tailored for navigation.
+We provide examples covering all of our real-world evaluation trajectories in Appendix~\ref{s_sec:vggt_study}. \methodname{} addresses this by learning a representation explicitly tailored for navigation.
 Instead of recovering general scene geometry, our model is designed to provide the specific information required for navigation: the location of the reference trajectory relative to the robot’s current view.